CompilerErrorRBX/Alpha-Changelogs/Survival Update.md

   - Plan for quick patches to address balance issues, bugs, and unintended consequences.

 ## Timeline
+(This is a completely arbitrary timeline and means nothing, this is a work in progress)

 1. **Week 1-2**: Plan and Design
    - Finalize design for new mechanics, items, and systems.